 This bit is set by hardware when noise is detected on a received frame.
-It is cleared by hardware when RE=0 by a software sequence (an access to the SR register followed by a read to the DR register).
+It is cleared by a software sequence (an access to the SR register followed by a read to the DR register).

-0: No noise is detected

-1: Noise is detected
+- 0: No noise is detected - 1: Noise is detected